R1N4x/Wansview_Root/FW 07.26100.05.16/README.md

 It does the following:

-1. The camera will selfupdate the syscfg.ini in its persistent filesystem with the one provided on the sd-card. **It overwrites it!**
+1. The camera will self-update the syscfg.ini in its persistent filesystem with the one provided on the sd-card. **It overwrites it!**

 The example will:
 - enable Telnet